Visual Wilderness

 Overcoming Wind

-Wind can be the enemy, especially if there is foliage in the scene.
-In the words of a landscape photographer friend of mine, “wind is a four letter word.”
+Wind can be the enemy, especially when photographing trees or foliage.
+In the words of a landscape photographer friend of mine, “wind is a four-letter word.”

 Landscape photography with fast shutter speed by Charlotte Gibb